The 9 Most Common Regrets People Have At The End Of Life

 Even if your family is not perfect, they're probably the ones who are there for you when you need them.
 Remember to express gratitude for them daily.

-3. I wish I had not spent so much time working.
+3. They wish they had not spent so much time working.

-4. I wish I had taken more risks.
+4. They wish they had taken more risks.

 Consider making a list of everything you have ever wanted to experience in life.
 Then start crossing them off one by one and watch your happiness (and your comfort zone) expand dramatically.

-5. I wish I had been happier and enjoyed life more.
+5. They wish they had been happier and enjoyed life more.

 Most people regretted the time they wasted worrying about things beyond their control.
 They didn't realize they were capable of choosing fun and happiness until it was too late.